-- (1) County and municipal governments shall not be required to obtain a permit for open-cut mining operations on lands outside of the channel of a waterway for which said government entity has established rights when the material is used for construction, reconstruction, improvement or maintenance of streets, roads, highways or other public projects. - (a) The county or municipal government shall remove topsoil and spoil and store it on site. - (b) Upon completion of mining, the site shall be graded such that no slope will be steeper than one (1) foot vertical to three (3) feet horizontal and the topsoil shall be respread and the site revegetated in a manner to prevent pollution of the waters of Arkansas. - (2) An agent or employee of a county or municipal government acting in his or her official capacity may remove gravel or other materials from any stream in order to protect the integrity of bridges or low water crossings of any public roadway without obtaining a permit. - (3) A governmental unit may remove gravel or other material from any stream in order to protect the integrity of a governmental owned or controlled structure without obtaining a permit. - (4) The above exemptions do not preclude the governmental unit from obtaining any necessary U.S. Army Corps of Engineers permits or any necessary permits from the Department, including but not limited to short term authorizations or water quality permits. - (5) Flood control projects authorized by the U.S. Army Corps of Engineers shall be exempt from the mining permit requirement, provided, however, that certification under Section 401 of the Federal Clean Water Act is obtained for said project as well as any appropriate permits from the Department, including but not limited to short term authorizations or water quality permits.
+- (F) The following subdivisions apply to governmental units: - (1) County and municipal governments shall not be required to obtain a permit for open-cut mining operations on lands outside of the channel of a waterway for which said government entity has established rights when the material is used for construction, reconstruction, improvement or maintenance of streets, roads, highways or other public projects. - (a) The county or municipal government shall remove topsoil and spoil and store it on site. - (b) Upon completion of mining, the site shall be graded such that no slope will be steeper than one foot (1') vertical to three feet (3') horizontal and the topsoil shall be respread and the site revegetated in a manner to prevent pollution of the waters of Arkansas. - (2) An agent or employee of a county government or municipal government acting in his or her official capacity may remove gravel or other materials from any stream in order to protect the integrity of bridges or low water crossings of any public roadway without obtaining a permit. - (3) A governmental unit may remove gravel or other material from any stream in order to protect the integrity of a governmental owned or controlled structure without obtaining a permit. - (4) The above exemptions do not preclude the governmental unit from obtaining any necessary U.S. Army Corps of Engineers permits or any necessary permits from the Department, including but not limited to short-term authorizations or water quality permits. - (5) Flood control projects authorized by the U.S. Army Corps of Engineers shall be exempt from the mining permit requirement, provided, however, that certification under Section 401 of the Federal Clean Water Act is obtained for said project as well as any appropriate permits from the Department, including but not limited to short-term authorizations or water quality permits. - (a) In the event that authorization pursuant to Section 404 of the Federal Clean Water Act is determined by the U.S. Corps of Engineers not to be required for a specific flood control or bank stabilization project, the Department will review the proposed plan using the Section 401 water quality certification criteria.